Henry VII Chapel: History

 In the 13th century, a movement toward devotion to the Virgin Mary inspired the building of chapels in her honour across Europe.
 Henry III’s Lady Chapel at Westminster Abbey was part of this trend.
 In 1502, Henry VII planned a new chapel.
 The old one was demolished in 1502 and construction of the new foundation began January 24, 1503.

 Henry VII had three goals when planning his chapel.
 The first was to build a shrine to honour and hold the body of Henry VI, who was expected to be canonized.
 Ultimately, canonization did not occur and Henry VII and his wife, Elizabeth of York, were interred in the tomb intended for Henry VI.
 Second, Henry VII wished to dedicate a more elaborate chapel to the Virgin to replace the older, simpler structure; and third, he wanted a royal mausoleum for him, his family, and his heirs at an important religious site that would enhance his legitimacy as king and his legacy.

 Henry VII allocated more than £14,000 for its construction between 1503 and 1509.
 In his will, he stipulated that more funds were to be provided as needed.
 The final cost of the chapel is estimated at £20,000.
-According to one nobleman, Lord Bacon, “He lieth at Westminster in one of the stateliest and daintiest monuments of Europe…So that he dwelleth more richly dead in the monument of his tomb than he did alive at Richmond or in any of his palaces.”
+According to Francis Bacon, “He lieth at Westminster in one of the stateliest and daintiest monuments of Europe…So that he dwelleth more richly dead in the monument of his tomb than he did alive at Richmond or in any of his palaces.”

 In the eighteenth century, one observer commented that “[t]his chapel, it has been said, was designed as a sepulchre in which none but such as were of the royal-blood should ever be interred; accordingly the will of the founder has been so far observed, that all that have hitherto been admitted are of the highest quality, and can trace their descent from some or other of our ancient kings.”
 In the intervening years, some people not of aristocratic descent, including Oliver Cromwell, were buried there, but during the Restoration of the monarchy many of those people were disinterred.